ivobeerens-nl/blog/content/blog/2020/10/installing-home-assistant-on-esxi-arm/index.md

   - "esxi-arm"
   - "pi"
 author: Ivo Beerens
+url: /2020/10/26/installing-home-assistant-on-esxi-arm/
 ---

+One of the use cases for running ESXi-ARM in my home lab environment is running Home Assistant.
+Home Assistant is a great open-source platform for home automation.
+After assembling the Pi cluster ([see my previous blog post](https://www.ivobeerens.nl/2020/10/21/how-to-build-an-esxi-on-arm-pi-cluster/)) and installing ESXi on ARM (ESXi-ARM) using the “[Fling on Raspberry Pi](https://flings.vmware.com/esxi-arm-edition)” documentation, it’s time to install Home Assistant.

 In this example, I install the following components:
 - Ubuntu for ARM
 - VMware Tools
 - Docker